nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 NEST 3 introduces a number of new features and concepts, and some changes to the user interface that are not backwards compatible.
 One big change is the removal of subnets and all functions based on subnets.
-To organize neurons you should instead use the powerful GIDCollections, which will be presented below.
+To organize neurons you should instead use the powerful NodeCollections, which will be presented below.
 Other big features include Connectome objects to efficiently work with connections, Parameter objects, and changes to how nodes with spatial information are defined and how to work with them.